Quick Facts

 The Dickey Center brings many national and international scholars and public figures to campus to address pressing international issues.

-In recent years, the Dickey Center has hosted, among others: Hillary Rodham Clinton, former Secretary of State, First Lady, and 2016 Democratic nominee for president ; Secretary of Defense James Mattis; Timothy Geitner, former Secretary of the Treasury; Jake Sullivan, former Director of Policy Planning at the U.S. State Department, and National Security Advisor to Vice President Biden; Gayle Smith, former Administrator of USAID; William Burns, President of the Carnegie Endowment for International Peace, and former U.S. Deputy Secretary of State; General (Ret.)
+We have hosted, among others: Hillary Rodham Clinton, former Secretary of State, First Lady, and 2016 Democratic nominee for president ; Secretary of Defense James Mattis; Timothy Geitner, former Secretary of the Treasury; Jake Sullivan, former Director of Policy Planning at the U.S. State Department, and National Security Advisor to Vice President Biden; Gayle Smith, former Administrator of USAID; William Burns, President of the Carnegie Endowment for International Peace, and former U.S. Deputy Secretary of State; General (Ret.)
 Carter Ham, President and CEO of the Association of the US Army, and former Commander, US AFRICOM; Professor Agnes Binagwaho, MD, Vice Chancellor of the University of Global Equity, Rwanda; Zeid Ra'ad Al Hussein, former UN High Commissioner for Human Rights; Emily Haber, Germany's Ambassador to the United States; and Susan Rice, Ambassador to the United Nations, and U.S. National Security Advisor to President Obama.

 Dickey Center Director Victoria Holt